ropensci/mregions2/cran-comments.md

 "Geospatial" is an term in the English language defined e.g. in the Cambridge Business English Dictionary.

+  * checking DESCRIPTION meta-information ...
+NOTE
+  Author field differs from that derived from Authors@R
+    Author:    'Salvador Jesús Fernández Bejarano [aut, cre] (<https://orcid.org/0000-0003-0535-7677>, salvafern), Lotte Pohl [aut] (<https://orcid.org/0000-0002-7607-7018>, lottepohl), Julia Gustavsen [rev], Muralidhar M.A. [rev], Sheila M. Saia [rev], LifeWatch Belgium [fnd] (lifewatch.be)'
+    Authors@R: 'Salvador Jesús Fernández Bejarano [aut, cre] (ORCID: <https://orcid.org/0000-0003-0535-7677>, github: salvafern), Lotte Pohl [aut] (ORCID: <https://orcid.org/0000-0002-7607-7018>, github: lottepohl), Julia Gustavsen [rev], Muralidhar M.A. [rev], Sheila M. Saia [rev], LifeWatch Belgium [fnd] (lifewatch.be)'

+I have searched extensively how could this be fixed.
+In the DESCRIPTION file, there is only the field Authors@R. There is no fiels Author nor Maintainer.
+This issue is not triggered in the R CMD check of Win-release.

 Thank you for considering mregions2 to be hosted in CRAN, Salva Fernández